a-padman/Dine2/README.md

 <img src = "assets/img/profilePic.jpg" height= "450">

-​ I'm a HUGE foodie.
+​I'm a HUGE foodie.
 One of my favorite social activities has always been going out to eat with friends.
 I thoroughly miss in-person classes in Chicago because it gave me an excuse to try out new places for takeout nearly every week.
 If you're ever in the city, I 10/10 recommend heading to [Brightwok Kitchen](https://brightwok.com/)!

 **Choosing a place to eat has always been a struggle of mine**, and there are a couple factors I always take into account: